Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 - Duval County: $105,600 maximum household income

-These income limits apply to total household income for all occupants aged 18+ under the Bond program structure, though only loan applicants’ income is considered under the TBA (The Bond Alternative) program option available through the Florida Hometown Heroes Housing Program.
+These income limits apply to total household income for all occupants aged 18+ under the Bond program structure, though only loan applicants' income is considered under the TBA (The Bond Alternative) program option.

-Compensating Factors: Borrowers exceeding DTI limits for the Hometown Heroes Program Florida may qualify through manual underwriting if they demonstrate compensating factors such as substantial cash reserves equaling 6+ months of housing payments, minimal increase from current rent to proposed mortgage payment, excellent credit history with 720+ FICO scores reported by Experian, TransUnion, and Equifax, low loan-to-value ratios below 80%, or significant down payment from verified savings documented through bank statements.
+Borrowers exceeding DTI limits for the Hometown Heroes Program Florida may qualify through manual underwriting if they demonstrate compensating factors such as substantial cash reserves equaling 6+ months of housing payments, minimal increase from current rent to proposed mortgage payment, excellent credit history with 720+ FICO scores, low loan-to-value ratios below 80%, or significant down payment from verified savings.

 Benefits & Features of Florida Hometown Heroes Housing Program